Fashion and Textiles

 A vast array of objects were made in Cast Iron, Silver and Silver Plate, Gold, Pewter, Stainless Steel, Bronze, Brass and Copper to decorate or use in the household.
 Produced in various styles and periods, many examples pass through our sales each year.
 Items include coal scuttles and other fire furniture, Keswick and Newlyn copper ware, stainless steel table ware by Old Hall, sculpture in bronze and spelter, Libertys Tudric pewter, and many types of silver and silver plated table and other wares.

 Items of jewellery remain one of the most popular and desirable sections in our sales, and through our jewellery department we value and sell examples of all kinds.
 Gold and silver pieces starting from as little as £20, and mixed lots of costume jewellery can be found throughout our general sales.
-Higher value pieces of fine jewellery are selected for our monthly antique and collectors sales.
-Whilst designer pieces and items of a good period design are kept back for our annual specialist fashion and design sale currently held in December.
+Higher value pieces of fine jewellery are selected for our monthly antique and collectors sales or our specialist Fine Silver & Jewellery auctions where prices range from £500 to £50,000.

 Diamond brooches, precious and semi precious gem set rings, pearl necklaces, bracelets, mourning jewellery, cameos and ear rings are just some of the jewellery we deal with.